Glenn Loury: Career

-In 1984, Loury drew the attention of critics with "A New American Dilemma", published in The New Republic, where he addressed what he terms "fundamental failures in black society" such as "the lagging academic performance of black students, the disturbingly high rate of black-on-black crime, and the alarming increase in early unwed pregnancies among blacks."

 In 1987, Loury was under consideration to be an Undersecretary of Education in the Reagan administration.
 He withdrew from consideration on June 1, three days before citing personal reasons.
-Loury was later arrested for possession of cocaine.
+Loury was arrested for drug possession in December 1987, six months after his assault and battery charges on Pamela Foster.
 After a subsequent period of seclusion and self-reflection, Loury reemerged as a born-again Christian and described himself as a "black progressive."

 Loury left Harvard in 1991 to go to Boston University, where he headed the Institute on Race and Social Division.
 In 2005, Loury left Boston University for Brown University, where he was named a professor in the Economics Department, and a research associate of the Population Studies and Training Center.

 Loury's areas of study include applied microeconomic theory: welfare economics, game theory, industrial organization, natural resource economics, and the economics of income distribution.
 In addition to economics, he has also written extensively on the themes of racial inequality and social policy.
 Loury testified on racial issues before the Senate Banking Committee on March 4, 2021. and presented at the Bruce D. Benson Center Lecture Series at the University of Colorado Boulder on February 8, 2021.

-Loury hosts The Glenn Show on Bloggingheads.tv with John McWhorter, often regarding questions of race and education.
+Loury hosts The Glenn Show with John McWhorter, often regarding questions of race and education.

 Political positions

-On a 2017 episode of the Sam Harris podcast Waking Up, Loury stated that while he used to be "a Reagan conservative", he now thought of himself as a "centrist Democrat, or maybe a mildly right-of-center Democrat."
-The New York Times described Loury as "conservative-leaning" and The Wall Street Journal described Loury as a “Reagan Republican”.

-Loury opposes reparations for slavery affirmative action and cancel culture.
-Loury supports increased border security.
-On January 9, 2007, Loury spoke out against increasing the number of troops in Iraq.
+On a 2017 episode of the Sam Harris podcast Making Sense, Loury stated that while he used to be "a Reagan conservative", he now thought of himself as a "centrist Democrat, or maybe a mildly right-of-center Democrat".
+The New York Times has described Loury as "conservative-leaning" and The Wall Street Journal as a "Reagan Republican".
+On January 9, 2007, Loury had spoken out against increasing the number of U.S. troops in Iraq.

+Presidential elections and candidates

+Loury was critical of Barack Obama 2008 presidential campaign.
+He continued to criticize Obama as president calling his tenure "depressing in the extreme" and also criticized Obama's closeness to Al Sharpton.
+In 2016, he supported Hillary Clinton.
+After the 2016 U.S. presidential election, Loury warned it was dangerous for people not to recognize Donald Trump as the 45th President.
+During debates with John McWhorter, Loury defended Donald Trump.
+During Trump's presidency he doubted claims that Trump was an existential threat to the public.
+After Trump refused to concede that he lost the 2020 U.S. presidential election, he rebuked him.
+Loury would later blame Trump for the 2021 U.S. Capitol attack but opposed Trump's second impeachment.